MingyuYang-Yale/BENG469/SP22/Basic of HPC/README.md

 ```
 ssh beng469_my393@farnam.hpc.yale.edu (change my393 to your own NETID)
 ```
-For windows user, please login to the cluster via MobaXterm.
+For windows users, please login to the cluster via MobaXterm.

+For all users, we can all login to the cluster via OOD ( https://ood-farnam.hpc.yale.edu/ )

 change directory to **project**.
 ```